ponylang/pony-tutorial/content/c-ffi/c-abi.md

     end
 ```

-We can now use ponyc to compile a native executable integrating pony and our C library.
+We can now use ponyc to compile a native executable integrating Pony and our C library.
 And that's all we need to do.